Toji (novel): Plot

 Toji is a total of five parts and sixteen volumes.
-It deals with the Choi's and Lee Yong's family history through the end of Joseon dynasty, Japanese occupation and independence.
+It deals with the Choi's and Lee Yong's family history through the end of the Joseon dynasty, Japanese occupation and independence.
 The novel, taking place in Pyeongsa-ri in Hadong, Yongjeong in Gando, Seoul, and Jinju, describes how the Choi family is brought to ruin and eventually rises to the challenge.
 The story of the family and the Korean people is recounted with the historical events of great import, such as the Donghak Peasant Revolution, the Japan-Korea Treaty of 1905, the First Sino-Japanese War of 1894, the 1909 Gando Convention, and the Japanese Invasion of Manchuria in 1931.
 It is a sizeable work in no fewer than 20 volumes, encompassing a period of a half century and six hundred characters.

 The first part (1897–1908) centers on the fall of the Choi family, which is based on the events at Pyeongsa-li in 1894; as the family gradually declines and Jo Jun-gu, a distant relative, steals their money, Choi Seohui, the only descendant, moves to Gando with the village people.
-The second part (1011-1917) involves moving the background to Yongjeong in northeast China, were Choi Seo-hee and his sons take revenge on Cho Jun-gu— she marries Gilsang, a former servant, becomes rich again, and returns home.
+The second part (1911–1917) involves moving the background to Yongjeong in northeast China, were Choi Seo-hee and her sons take revenge on Cho Jun-gu— she marries Gilsang, a former servant, becomes rich again, and returns home.